 They try to win the support of the members of the society on the basis of a socio-economic policy and program.
 In the process, they disseminate political values and norms and socialize the citizen.

-The political parties socialize the citizen for stability and change of political system
+The political parties socialize the citizen for stability and change of the political system

 7. Mass Media